South South: History

 The South-South Region was created from parts of both the Western and Eastern regions of Nigeria in 1997 through the recommendation of the Alex Ekwueme panel, by the national regime of General Sani Abacha.

 Edo, Delta, one-quarter of Bayelsa, and the Ndoni section of Rivers states were from the old Western region.
 Three-quarters of the area of Bayelsa, Rivers, Akwa Ibom and Cross River states were from the old Eastern region.

 Tribes in South South Nigeria

-Tribes in South South Nigeria includes,Edo, Esan, Ibibio, Igbo, Ijaw, Urhobo, Isoko, Efik, Annang, Oron, and Itsekiri among others.
+Tribes in South South Nigeria includes,Edo, Esan, Ibibio, Igbo, Yoruba, Ijaw, Urhobo, Ika, Ukwuani, Etsakor, Owan, Igala, Ekpeye, Ikwerre, Isoko, Efik, Annang, Oron, and Itsekiri among others.

+Nigerian South South Capital City

+Uyo is considered as the capital city of Nigerian South South Region with the location of the Nigerian South South Development Commission in the city.
+This is different from the Capital City of Nigerian Niger Delta that is at Port Harcourt where the Niger Delta Development Commission is located.